themasch/node-dispenser/README.md

 ## Design and Ideas

-Injector does not use magical getters or setters but offers some simple(?) functions to register and retrieve services.
+Dispenser does not use magical getters or setters but offers some simple(?) functions to register and retrieve services.
 Services can be configured using plain values or by defining a factory which may consume other services.